Import the JAMS module #

 A JAMS Report Job contains two Parameters to define the Start Date and End Date of the time range with which the report is run.
 By default, Yesterday and Today are used respectively.

-To be able to use these Parameters with specific times, a JAMS Variable must be used for each value; this is set using a simple PowerShell script as shown below.
+To be able to use these Parameters with specific times, e.g., Today at 2:00 PM, a JAMS Variable must be used for each value; this is set using a simple PowerShell script as shown below.
+The Variables used in this example are named "VariableNameNow" and "VariableNameYesterday".

-Users must create 2 JAMS Variables to update.
+Users must create two JAMS Variables to update.
 In this case, VariableNameNow, and VariableNameYesterday are utilized.
-A Default Value must be defined for each Variable before saving it, any date will work fine.
+A Default Value must be defined for each Variable before saving it, any date will suffice.

 The Parameters must be associated with each Variable.
-In the Properties of both Parameters, set the StartDate Parameter to what would be the VariableNameNow Variable, and the EndDate Paramter to what would be the VariableNameYesterday Variable.
+In the Properties of both Parameters, set the StartDate Parameter to what would be the VariableNameNow Variable and the EndDate Parameter to what would be the VariableNameYesterday Variable.